Subscribe to Candid Magazine

 Although its usual practice for horror to use sound effects for shock tactic, setting up the plot it such a way that sound or rather ‘no sound’ becomes the central theme, is a masterful idea.
 It’s the continuous noise averting tip-toeing that is the catalyst to the film’s numerous climactic tremors; making creeks, gasps and whimpers feel like ambulance sirens or the music from a toy aeroplane or a simple light bang of chair being knocked over feel like the end of the world… well it was for the poor boy!

-As the story unfolds with various niose-making mishaps and inter-family tensions surfacing, the ubiquitous creatures start to get closer and closer and the subsequent circumstances causes family members to split off.
+As the story unfolds with various niose-making mishaps and inter-family tensions surfacing, the ubiquitous creatures start to get closer and closer, the new set of circumstances causes family members to split off.
 Eventually the eldest Regan (Millicent Simmonds) who is deaf, unbeknownst to her throws a life line.
 Her faulty hearing aid proves a godsend, as it taps into a frequency that renders the creatures helpless and thus making them easy to kill.
 Of course, the solution doesnt come until some major tragic events are inflicted on our protagonists and audiences are put through the mill beforehand.

 However, let that not deter you from the fact that the film is enthralling, compelling and gripping, a worthy addition to the alien horror genre.
 Blunt is expectedly brilliant as the caring matriarch, silently carrying the weight of the world on her shoulders, but a more notable performance comes from an all grown-up and handsomely rugged Krasinski as the overly protective dad giving us 180 degrees turn from his usual fresh-faced, boyish roles.
 He further impresses in his directorial role with such as slick and well-executed effort that balances horror, suspense, family drama and sci-fi, perfectly.